 There’s little information about the exact development and growth path for this product.
 What we do know is that it has spread widely across the fitness industry with many manufacturers jockeying to offer similar products with minor variations.

-One could make an argument that this product could trace its legacy back to the lady’s corset which first became popular in the 16th century Europe.
+One could make an argument that this product could trace its legacy back to the lady’s corset which first became popular in 16th century Europe.
 The purpose back then was similar in that it was meant to help women keep an “ideal” figure.
 But this review is not necessarily a history lesson.

 We also have noted that some types of belts have even become fashionable, such as the waist shapers worn by celebrities in recent years.
-One article on Huffington Post took a look at where they have come from and what they have done to the fashion industry.

 Scroll below for one of the best products we’ve seen over the last year.